IVYGOU/SAPUI5/SAPUI5 Controls lifecycle.md

 * onBeforeRendering
 Called by the framework before the rendering of the control is started.
 Triggers before every (re)rendering.

+Called when a View is instantiated and its controls (if available) are already created.
+Can be used to modify the View before it is displayed to bind event handlers and do other one-time initialization.

 * onAfterRendering
 Called by the framework after the rendering of the control has completed.
 Triggers after every (re)rendering.

 * exit
 RIP little Control!
 Cleans up the element instance before destruction.
 Called by the framework.
 Do your clean up here.
 Btw: If you need to explicitly destruct a Control/Element you should call destroy and not directly exit.

+Called when the View is destroyed.
+Use this one to free resources and finalize activities

 ```javasccript